AlwaleedAlkhdairi/business-intelligence-metro-staffing-kpi-dashboard/README.md

+# 🔷 Capstone-style BI Project – Out of the Box Analytics (Power BI)

 # 📊 Out of the Box Analytics – Power BI Project

 This project was developed as part of the **"Out of the Box Analytics"** challenge, focused on helping **Metro Staffing Inc.** optimize their monthly job ad spend using data-driven decision-making.